What is it?

 The Adam is impressive inside.
 High-quality bespoke-look dash, built to a high standard?
 Check.
 High level of standard and optional kit, including smartphone docking?
 Yup.
 Space for four (not five) and a decent boot?
 You bet.
 But it’s the fact you can make almost every part of it bespoke that’s really amazing.
 You can even choose a ‘clouds and sky’ rooflining (yes, really) if you want.
 Or take a Rolls-Royce Phantom-style ‘starlight’ option.
 Or… well, you really need a brochure and a long weekend to pile through them all.

 No, it’s not the cheapest city car, but it’s very distinctive and, for many, that’s all that matters.
 Funky enough to overcome the rather unfunky Vauxhall badge?
 Here’s hoping.
-It naturally comes with all the usual Vauxhall traits of multiple dealers, low running costs and a cracking warranty.
-Pity the engines aren’t a bit greener: to be rectified later in the year.
+It comes with all the usual Vauxhall traits of multiple dealers, low running costs and a cracking warranty.
+Pity the engines aren’t a bit greener - and only a four-star Euro NCAP score?
+Oops.